NHOrus/srwq-compilation/disc-2/episode-01.md

 The Lizardman doesn't seem to notice your stare, as most of the crowd are doing much the same.
 Frankly, you probably don't stand out that much: Your dress isn't that wierd next to the women, and he probably can't tell that your complexion is that much different.

-WHAT WILL KATINA DO?
-Gilliam Yaeger !q0uEtog.ao Mon 22 Mar 2010 16:56:46 No.4737226 Report
-Quoted By: >>4737235
-THIS BUMP OF MINE GLOWS WITH AN AWESOME POWER

-ITS BURNING GRIP TELLS ME TO PUNT YOU TO THE TOP OF PAGE 0 Gilliam Yaeger !q0uEtog.ao Mon 22 Mar 2010 16:58:46 No.4737235 Report Quoted By: >>4737236
->>4737226
-FFFFFFFFFFFFFFFFFFFFFFFFF-

-WHY DOES THIS KEEP HAPPENING

-Anyway

-Bored now, find something more interesting...Or maybe ask someone in the croud about this?
-And hope they speak english?
-Stealthyboy !fchRKomfls Mon 22 Mar 2010 17:00:46 No.4737236 Report
-Quoted By: >>4737244
->>4737235
-Seconding this.
-Find someone cute who understands you and harass them until they explain what's going on.
-Goddamn Sandwitches Mon 22 Mar 2010 17:03:46 No.4737244 Report
-Quoted By: >>4737271
->>4737236
-Thirded, lets go see if we can find someone who looks like they can tell us what the hell is going on.
-Anonymous Mon 22 Mar 2010 17:14:46 No.4737271 Report
->>4737244
-Fourthed.
-Can't argue with this plan
-Sciencegar Sciencebolt Mon 22 Mar 2010 17:35:46 No.4737314 Report
-Quoted By: >>4737317
-Hold on, technical issues...
-View SameGoogleiqdbSauceNAO technical_difficulties.jpg, 17KiB, 440x318
-Gilliam Yaeger !q0uEtog.ao Mon 22 Mar 2010 17:37:46 No.4737317 Report
->>4737314
-Sciencegar Sciencebolt Mon 22 Mar 2010 17:38:46 No.4737319 Report
-Quoted By: >>4737321 >>4737326 >>4737338
->Part of your comment isn't allowed to be posted :(

-WHICH PART YOU STUPID SHIT?

-Goddamn spamfilters.
-Curse you Kimmo!!!
-Gilliam Yaeger !q0uEtog.ao Mon 22 Mar 2010 17:39:46 No.4737321 Report
->>4737319
-Post it piece by piece.
-Slowly work out which is the bad segment.
-Goddamn Sandwitches Mon 22 Mar 2010 17:40:46 No.4737326 Report
->>4737319
-...

-Wait...
-WHAT?
-The Spam Filter is not letting you post?

-ONORE KIMMO!
-View SameGoogleiqdbSauceNAO 1267950536086.png, 564KiB, 720x480
-Stealthyboy !fchRKomfls Mon 22 Mar 2010 17:42:46 No.4737338 Report
->>4737319
->Part of your comment isn't allowed to be posted :( Sciencegar Sciencebolt Mon 22 Mar 2010 17:44:46 No.4737342 Report "Excuse me, you in the Mob Moll uniform!
+"Excuse me, you in the Mob Moll uniform!
 What's going on?"

 "Moonmoon moonmon nom moon?"